Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-If there are more TextBoxes with the Exit() Event Subroutines, they can be written within this structured Subroutine.
-If we write them in the Form Module they will be within three different Subroutines in three different locations among other object's Subroutines in the Form Module.
+If additional TextBoxes require Exit() Event Subroutines, they can all be written within this structured Subroutine.
+If we place them in the Form Module instead, each would end up in separate Subroutines, scattered across different locations alongside other object programmes.
+This makes the code harder to manage compared to the organized approach within the stand-alone Class Module.

-The TextBox names (highlighted with Red Color along with other TextBoxes) may be enabled (RaiseEvent) with other required inbuilt Events, like GotFocus, LostFocus, and others and they also will be grouped as shown above, all GotFocus cases within a single GotFocus() Event Subroutine, and all LostFocus cases within one LostFocus() Event Subroutine.
+The TextBox names (highlighted in red along with other TextBoxes) can also be enabled (RaiseEvent) with other required inbuilt Events such as GotFocus, LostFocus, and more.
+These will then be grouped in the same manner as shown above—all GotFocus cases within a single GotFocus() Event Subroutine, and all LostFocus cases within a single LostFocus() Event Subroutine.

-In short, you need to write only one BeforeUpdate() Event Subroutine in the Standalone Class Module for 25 TextBoxes on the Form, if all of them are enabled with this Event.
-All TextBox's BeforeUpdate() Event Procedure can be inserted into this single Subroutine.
-This rule applies to all other Event Subroutines of TextBoxes.
-Everything will be in one Standalone TextBox Wrapper Class Module for Code maintenance and debugging.
+In short, you need to write only one BeforeUpdate() Event Subroutine in the standalone Class Module, even if there are 25 TextBoxes on the Form enabled with this Event.
+All BeforeUpdate() procedures for those TextBoxes can be handled within that single Subroutine.
+The same principle applies to all other TextBox Events as well.
+This way, all related logic is centralized in one standalone TextBox Wrapper Class Module, simplifying both code maintenance and debugging.

-All Object Types will have their own Standalone Wrapper Classes and their Event Subroutines are organized this way.
+All Object Types on the Form will have their own Standalone Wrapper Classes, and their Event Subroutines are well organized in this way.

-All these Event Procedures are executed one at a time as and when it is called for.
-They can be in the Form Module or they can be in the Wrapper Class Module in memory.
+All these Event Procedures are executed one at a time, as and when the corresponding event occurs.
+They may reside either in the Form Module or in the Wrapper Class instance loaded in memory, both having the same reference to the Control on the Form.

-The TextBoxes (and other objects) on the Form are defined with the Keyword WithEvents individually when they are inserted in the Form.
-They are all spread out on the Form and we need to write Event Subroutines separately for each TextBox on the Form Module.
+The TextBoxes (and other controls) on the Form are each declared with the WithEvents keyword when inserted.
+Since they are spread across the Form, separate Event Subroutines must be written for each TextBox within the Form Module.

 COLLECTION OBJECT